 Overall grade of the portfolio must be 5.50 or higher

-Resit of a failed portfolio component is possible, with a maximum of 2 assignments.
+Resit of a failed portfolio component is possible, with a maximum of 2 failed assignments

 Resits that require resubmitting improved versions of portfolio components will be capped (70%).

-Students who participated in the course ‘Integrated Project 1’ in academic year 2020-2021, failed the portfolio, but passed the academic paper, can keep the grade for the academic paper.
-These students will have to do all assignments for the portfolio again and are required to attend the lab sessions.
+Students who participated in the course ‘Integrated Project 1’ in academic year 2021-2022, failed the portfolio, but passed the academic paper, cannot carry over their grade for the academic paper to the academic year 2022-2023.
+These students will have to do the academic paper as well as all assignments for the portfolio again and are required to attend the lab sessions.

 A selection of books and articles will be announced on Brightspace.